 CARMINA: THE MAJORCAN SHOEMAKER

-The largest of the Balearic Islands, a mecca for European tourism since the 1950s, Mallorca is perhaps best known as a sunny getaway destination.
-But the Spanish island has also long been a center of shoemaking, with the city of Inca at the center of its shoemaking activities.
-It was here, in 1866, that Matías Pujadas gave birth to the multi-generational family line of shoemakers that is now called Carmina.
+The largest of the Balearic Islands and a mecca for European tourism since the 1950s, Mallorca is perhaps best known as a sunny getaway destination.
+But the Spanish island has also long been a center for shoemaking, with the town of Inca at the center of its shoemaking activities.
+It was here, in 1866, that Matías Pujadas gave birth to the multigenerational family line of shoemakers that is now called Carmina.

-Until the 19th century, Mallorca was a major wine exporter, but when a phylloxera epidemic devastated the vineyards, the inhabitants were forced to look for a new source of income.
-Many went into leather tanning and shoemaking – and soon, what started as a (literally) cottage industry gradually developed into a flourishing business.
+Until the 19th century, Mallorca was a major wine exporter, but when a phylloxera epidemic devastated the vineyards, the inhabitants were forced to seek a new source of income.
+Many took up leather tanning and shoe making – and soon what began as a (literally) cottage industry turned into a thriving business.

-In the early 1900s, when Mateo Pujadas took over his father’s business, he introduced Goodyear welding, bringing in instructors from the United States to teach the trade to his workers.
-He managed one of the first factories on the island to produce these sturdy shoes, appreciated for their durability and ease of re-welding.
-In 1950 – the same year that Belgian entrepreneur Gérard Blitz created the world’s first Club Med on a beach in Mallorca – there were more than 100 shoe manufacturing plants in Inca, whose products were in demand throughout the continent, offering high quality at reasonable prices thanks to Mallorca’s low labor costs.
-When the advent of passenger jets took off for tourism, sales of Mallorcan shoes on the island also boomed.
+In the early 1900s, when Mateo Pujadas took over his father’s business, he introduced Goodyear welding, bringing in instructors from the United States to teach his workers the trade.
+He ran one of the first factories on the island to produce these rugged shoes, prized for their durability and ease of resealing.
+By 1950 – the same year that Belgian entrepreneur Gerard Blitz established the world’s first Club Med on a Mallorcan beach – there were more than 100 shoe factories in Inca, whose products were sought after throughout the mainland, offering high quality at reasonable prices thanks to Mallorca’s low labor costs.
+When the advent of passenger jets boosted tourism, sales of Majorcan shoes on the island also boomed.

-Mateo’s grandson, José Albaladejo Pujadas (better known as Pepe), took over the business in the early 1960s, and by the 1980s, the family business was producing about 100,000 pairs of shoes a year.
+Mateo’s grandson, Jose Albaladejo Pujadas (better known as Pepe), took over the company in the early 1960s, and by the 1980s the family business was producing about 100,000 pairs of shoes a year.
 In the 1990s, however, a crisis hit European shoemakers, unable to compete for the mass market with cheap shoes made in the Far East.
-Pepe, who in his youth had trained with one of the best shoemakers in Florence, chose to sell his business on a large scale and start from scratch with a new approach – producing a much smaller number of much higher quality shoes.
-He named the new company after his wife, Carmina, and, with his daughters and son, set out to create an exclusive line of world-class handcrafted footwear.
+Pepe, who in his youth had trained with one of the best shoemakers in Florence, chose to sell his business on a large scale and start over, with a new approach – producing a much smaller number of much higher quality shoes.
+He named the new company after his wife, Carmina, and together with his daughters and son, he set out to create an exclusive line of world-class handcrafted shoes.